Expert Electrical

 Nomenclature

-The First Letter of each system refers to the power source from a star-connected winding.
+The first letter in each system refers to the power source from a star-connected winding, while the second letter refers to the consuming equipment that requires earthing.

 From the ‘Handbook of Electrical Engineering: For Practitioners In The Oil, Gas And Petrochemical Industry’ by Alan L. Sheldrake